 With few exceptions, pharma brands haven't made much headway on Facebook.
 Marketers won't see real results until they cede control and stop chasing likes.

 In the wake of an exposé on Amazon's corporate culture, pharma companies and agencies strive to keep employees as happy and satisfied as their clients.

 Wearables has been the buzziest of healthcare-related buzzwords.
 And yet here we are in January 2016, still awaiting their iPhone moment.

 Content marketing continues to strike fear into the hearts of pharma marketers.
 Doing it properly requires courage, commitment, creativity—and perhaps a little wiggle room to fail and learn.
-James Chase looks at three flagship OTC content programs that might lend a bit of inspiration to the Rx world

 It's no secret that speed matters in customer interface.
 Marc Iskowitz settles into the moderator's seat to find out how biopharma—an industry not known for moving with rapidity—is digitally shifting its commercial model into a higher gear

 Healthcare may seem to have been unscarred by the ongoing rash of high-profile cyber-attacks, at least compared with retail and financial organizations.
 But to hear security pros tell it, the industry is increasingly finding itself as much of a target as companies in other sectors—if not more of one.
 Karen Epper Hoffman surveys the potential damage